hollloh/D3BarChart/README.md

 some svg attributes do not render in chrome or safari (specifically the fill attributes to display the bars)

-prefereably view this in firefox until fixed
+preferably view this in firefox until fixed